jisc-services/Public-Documentation/PublicationsRouter/oai-pmh/README.md

     GET https://pubrouter.jisc.ac.uk/oaipmh/repo/123456789?verb=ListRecords&from=2016-01-01&metadataPrefix=oai_dc

 This request would return a list of all records for institution with id 123456789 from 2016-01-01, and the results would be in oai_dc formatted xml.
-(Note that due to PubRouter's 3 month retention period, this would not find any records older than that.)
+(Note that due to Publications Router's 3 month retention period, this would not find any records older than that.)

 This endpoint currently only supports oai_dc formatted metadata, and can only access notifications going back 3 months.

-## Using OAI-PMH with PubRouter
+## Using OAI-PMH with Publications Router
-Read about [OAI-PMH **verbs**](./VERBS.md) supported by PubRouter.
+Read about [OAI-PMH **verbs**](./VERBS.md) supported by Publications Router.

-## Data returned by PubRouter
+## Data returned by Publications Router
-Read about the mapping from our native PubRouter notification format into the [oai_dc formatted xml](./XWALK.md).
+Read about the mapping from our native Publications Router notification format into the [oai_dc formatted xml](./XWALK.md).